Every organization has processes, and every process ultimately has inefficiencies of some kind.

 Yet it’s not always the quickest or easiest task to undertake for any organization.
 It involves a lot of mapping (as the name suggests), as well as time, consideration and planning.
 It’s also often a team activity.

 While the process isn’t always easy, it is essential.
 The good news is that there are ways to ensure that your workflow process mapping goes smoothly and gives you the results you want.
+Process mapping is a key tool for process improvement.
+Once you make a habit of process mapping by documenting your existing or new processes, you’ll be able to better assess where to focus your energies and enter a pattern of continuous improvement of your business processes.

 Here are a few tips for getting the most out of your mapping process.